 Most theorems of standard logic break down when intermediate truth-values are involved.
 (An irregular minority, such as ‘If P, then P’, survive.)
 Even the classical contradiction ‘Bozo is bald and it is not the case that he is bald’ receives a truth-value of .5 when ‘Bozo is bald’ has a truth-value of .5.
 Many-valued logicians note that the error they are imputing to classical logic is often so small that classical logic can still be fruitfully applied.
 But they insist that the sorites paradox illustrates how tiny errors can accumulate into a big error.

 Critics of the many-valued approach complain that it botches phenomena such as hedging.
 If I regard you as a borderline case of ‘tall man’, I cannot sincerely assert that you are tall and I cannot sincerely assert that you are of average height.
 But I can assert the hedged claim ‘You are tall or of average height’.
 The many-valued rule for disjunction is to assign the whole statement the truth-value of its highest disjunct.
 Normally, the added disjunct in a hedged claim is not more plausible than the other disjuncts.
 Thus it cannot increase the degree of truth.
-Disappointingly, the proponent of many-valued logic cannot trace the increase of assertibility to an increase the degree of truth.
+Disappointingly, the proponent of many-valued logic cannot trace the increase of assertibility to an increase in the degree of truth.

 Epistemicists explain the rise in assertibility by the increasing probability of truth.
 Since the addition of disjuncts can raise probability indefinitely, the epistemicists correctly predict that we can hedge our way to full assertibility.
 However, epistemicists do not have a monopoly on this prediction.